 Participants in KBL's initial private placement received an aggregate of 502,500 Private SPAC Warrants ("Private SPAC Warrants").
-Each Private Warrant entitles the holder to purchase one-half of one share of the Company's common stock at an exercise price of \$5.75 per half share (\$11.50 per whole share), subject to adjustment.
+Each Private Warrant entitles the holder to purchase one-fortieth of one share of the Company's common stock at an exercise price of \$5.75 per 1/40th of one share, or \$230.00 per whole share, subject to adjustment.
 No fractional shares will be issued upon exercise of the warrants.
 The Private Warrants are currently exercisable and will expire five years after the completion of the Business Combination or earlier upon redemption or liquidation.
 The Private Warrants are non-redeemable so long as they are held by original holders or their permitted transferees.
-If the Private Warrants are held by other parties, the Company may redeem the Private Warrants, in whole and not in part, at a price of \$0.01 per Warrant upon 30 days' notice ("30-day redemption period"), only in the event that the last sale price of the common stock equals or exceeds \$18.00 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which notice of redemption is given, provided there is an effective registration statement with respect to the shares of common stock underlying such Warrants and a current prospectus relating to those shares of common stock is available throughout the 30-day redemption period.
+If the Private Warrants are held by other parties, the Company may redeem the Private Warrants, in whole and not in part, at a price of \$0.01 per Warrant upon 30 days' notice ("30-day redemption period"), only in the event that the last sale price of the common stock equals or exceeds \$360.00 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which notice of redemption is given, provided there is an effective registration statement with respect to the shares of common stock underlying such Warrants and a current prospectus relating to those shares of common stock is available throughout the 30-day redemption period.
 If the Company calls the Private Warrants for redemption as described above, the Company's management will have the option to require all holders that wish to exercise Private Warrants to do so on a "cashless basis."
 Management has determined that the Private Warrants contain a tender offer provision which could result in the Private Warrants settling for the tender offer consideration (including potentially cash) in a transaction that didn't result in a change-in-control.
 This feature (amongst others) results in the Private Warrants being precluded from equity classification.
 Accordingly, the Private Warrants are classified as liabilities measured at fair value, with changes in fair value each period reported in earnings.
 The fair value of the Private SPAC Warrants on the date of the issuance was \$587,925.
-At December 31, 2021 and 2020 the Private SPAC Warrants were revalued at \$467,325 and \$256,275, respectively, which resulted in \$211,250 increase and \$331,650 decrease in the fair value of the derivative liabilities during the years ended December 31, 2021 and 2020, respectively.
-The increase and decrease in fair value of these derivative liabilities was recorded in the accompanying consolidated statement of operations.
+At December 31, 2022 and 2021, the Private SPAC Warrants were revalued at \$1,256 and \$467,325, respectively, which resulted in a \$466,069 decrease and a \$211,050 increase in the fair value of the derivative liabilities during the years ended December 31, 2022 and 2021, respectively.
+The decrease and increase in fair value of these derivative liabilities were recorded in the accompanying consolidated statement of operations.